Dr Christine Hirsch

 Biography

-Christine Hirsch gained a BPharm (Hons) from U.W.I.S.T in Cardiff in 1982 and completed her pre-registration year at the Royal London Hospital in 1983.
+Christine Hirsch gained a BPharm (Hons) from U.W.I.S.T in Cardiff in 1982, completing her pre-registration year at the Royal London Hospital in 1983.
 After registration as a pharmacist she joined the pharmacy department at the Queen Elizabeth Hospital, Birmingham in 1984 developing the cytotoxic reconstitution service for oncology.

-In 1988 she gained an MSc in clinical hospital pharmacy and in 1989 returned to the Queen Elizabeth hospital in Medicines Information and managerial roles.
-Her interest in learning and teaching led to her appointment as a clinical tutor on the Keele clinical pharmacy diploma, the Aston undergraduate pharmacy program and as an examiner for the College of Pharmacy Practice.
+In 1988 she gained an MSc in clinical hospital pharmacy and in 1989 returned to the Queen Elizabeth Hospital in Medicines Information and managerial roles.

 In 1997 Christine moved to a palliative care post in the West Midlands, based at St Mary’s Hospice, Birmingham and later Compton Hospice, Wolverhampton and in 2007 she completed her PhD.